 A birthday party on a beautiful summer Sunday afternoon on the roof garden of the Metropolitan Museum of Art; the guest of honor, Roland Fortune, mayor of New York City.

-Suddenly, multiple explosions rock the entire building.
+Suddenly multiple explosions rock the entire building.
 This is not an accident, not a gas leak, but a heinous act of terrorism.
 Among the injured is the mayor himself, and although he survives, the woman he loves does not.
-Ultimately the death toll exceeds 1,700 people.
 And the terrorism does not stop there.
 As the city’s other iconic sites are targeted, the mayor throws Manhattan into lockdown.

-Amidst this massive joint effort, only New York City Police Commissioner, Gina Carbone, is closing in on the terrorists.
-Her tactics well outside legal bounds, her cell operating in total secrecy, Gina takes vigilantism to a new level.
-Will her extremely aggressive actions succeed—or plunge the city into further catastrophe?
+Amidst this massive joint effort, only New York City Police Commissioner Gina Carbone is closing in on the terrorists.
+Her tactics well outside legal bounds, her cell operating in total secrecy, Carbone takes vigilantism to a new level.
+Will her illicit actions succeed—or plunge the city into further catastrophe?